OntarioTechRacing/welcome_to_es/README.md

 > Please take note of these!

-1. Weekly department meeting.
+1. Participate in weekly 1-hour department meeting.
-2. 2 hour in-person minimum.
+    - In person in ACE 5030 / ACE conference room, with backup Google Meets.
+2. Active contributions during every Scrum Iteration.
-    - All ES members must commit at least 2 hours of in-person work each week, this includes:
+    - All ES members must make progress and contributions through each Scrum iteration (2 weeks) tracked by GitHub.
-        - Working on your OTR project(s).
-        - Contributing time to someone else's OTR project.
-        - Cleaning up / organizing team facilities.
-        - etc.
-    - Meetings including weekly department meetings do not count towards the 2 hours unless the meeting is specifically for working on a project or team responsibility.
+    - These contributions may entail more meetings and work sessions as applicable.
+    - Work may be a in-person, virtual or hybrid depending on the task.
-3. Active communications via Slack.
+3. Active communications primarily via Slack.
-4. Attending and supporting wider team meetings, work sessions, etc.
+4. Attend and support team-wide meetings, work sessions, etc.
     - ~1-2 sessions per month.

 ---